apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 Java
 :   @@snip [QuickStartDocTest.java](/docs/src/test/java/jdocs/stream/QuickStartDocTest.java) { #run-source-and-terminate }

-The nice thing about Akka Streams is that the `Source` is a description of what you want to run, and like an architect’s blueprint it can be reused, incorporated into a larger design.
+The nice thing about Pekko Streams is that the `Source` is a description of what you want to run, and like an architect’s blueprint it can be reused, incorporated into a larger design.
 We may choose to transform the source of integers and write it to a file instead: